top of page

 2. The athlete will address the coach and the officials with respect.
 The athlete will address the coach as “Coach” or “Mr., Miss or Mrs.” and will take concerns or complaints directly to the coach.
 Insubordination and divisive speech or behavior will not be tolerated.
 The athlete should address the officials with “Yes Sir” or “Yes Ma’am".

 3. Never criticize the officials or coaches.
 These people represent the authority figure, the “boss”, the parent, the teacher and the “Law”.
-Obedience to authority is not optional and is not predicated on whether or not you agree with it.
+Obedience to authority is not optional and is not predicated on whether you agree with it.
 All authority is God-given and disobedience to authority is disobedience to God.

 Our Relationships:

 1. Develop relationships and a good rapport with teammates and coaches.
 God has placed you in this situation for a purpose.
 You have an opportunity to develop life-long friendships.
-If sports becomes all about you, you need to not participate.
+If sports become all about you, you need to not participate.

 2. Develop relationships and a good rapport with classmates.
 Do not attempt to set yourself upon a pedestal.
 Your classmates will not respect you or support you.